-Titan Muay Thai Club, 1069 St. Clair Avenue West, (647-528-5675) Muay Thai is a striking art also known as the science of eight limbs- using hands, feet, elbows, knees and clinch grappling.
+Titan Muay Thai Club, 328 Lonsdale Rd., (647-528-5675) Muay Thai is a striking art also known as the science of eight limbs- using hands, feet, elbows, knees and clinch grappling.
 Muay Thai focuses on offensive and defensive training while conditioning your strength and stamina.

-Joseph J. Piccininni Community Recreation Centre located west from Wychwood on St. Clair Avenue right next to Earlscourt Park, this centre is equipped with a modern 25-metre swimming pool offering various swimming programs and lessons, as well as aqua fitness, leisure swimming, and much more for everyone from preschoolers to older adults.
+Joseph J. Piccininni Community Recreation Centre (1369 St. Clair Avenue W. (416) 392-0036, located west from Wychwood on St. Clair Avenue right next to Earlscourt Park, this centre is equipped with a modern 25-metre swimming pool offering various swimming programs and lessons, as well as aqua fitness, leisure swimming, and much more for everyone from preschoolers to older adults.
 Their B facility Health Club has all-new cardio, muscular strength, and free weight equipment.

 The Humewood Day Care Centre is a non-profit organization located in the building of the Humewood Community School at 15 Cherrywood Ave, providing many programs and services to the local community.
 When you are looking for a variety of free-time activities from arts and music to fitness, the multi-level facility of the Fairbank Memorial Community Recreation Centre is a good place to start.
 Home to the Fairbank outdoor swimming pool, the facility consists of a baby pool, a large pool, and an eating area.
 It has a pool capacity of 270 people.
 Surrounding the building, there is a large park with a playground, an open athletic field well suited for sports like rugby or soccer, and baseball, basketball, and bocce courts.
 The York-Fairbank Centre for Seniors runs many recreational and social programs for older adults of the community.